djsamseng/BibleNotes/README.md

 # Bible Notes

-Discovering a more accurate interpretation of the word of God
+Discovering the word of God

 ## Belief Statement
 - I believe in an all powerful, infinitely loving God.
 God loves you